scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ### Streaming API

-Watson's streaming API works over websocket, and takes a little bit of work to set it all up.
-It has following steps:
+Watson's streaming API works over WebSocket, and takes a little bit of work to set it all up.
+It has the following steps:

-- Create a `RecognizeCallback` object to receive speech recognition notifications and results.
+- Create a `RecognizeCallback` object for receiving speech recognition notifications and results.
-- Create a buffer `Queue`.
-Audio chunks produces by mic (or stream simulator) should be written to this queue, and watson reads and consumes the chunks.
+- Create a buffer queue.
+Audio chunks produced by the microphone (or stream simulator) should be written to this queue, and Watson reads and consumes the chunks.
-- Start a thread in which speech recognition (along with websocket communication) executes.
+- Start a thread in which speech recognition (along with WebSocket communication) executes.
-- Start mic or speech simulator, to start producing audio chunks
+- Start microphone or speech simulator, to start producing audio chunks
 - Upon completion, join the speech recognition thread (i.e. wait till it completes).

 ~~~ python
 import json